-You include an entry in the Salesforce DX project configuration file for each package to specify its version details, dependencies, and org preferences.
+You include an entry in the Salesforce DX project configuration file for each package to specify its alias, version details, dependencies, features, and org preferences.
+From the command line, you can also set or change options, such as specify an installation key, update the package name, or add a description.

-Each package description includes these attributes.